On Good-for-MDPs Automata: Decision Procedure for Qualitative GFM

 \section{Decision Procedure for Qualitative GFM}

-In this section, we first define the notion of qualitative GFM (QGFM) and then provide an EXPTIME procedure that decides QGFM-ness.
+In this section, we first define the notion of qualitative GFM (QGFM) and then provide an {\sf EXPTIME} procedure that decides QGFM-ness.

-The definition of QGFM is similar to GFM but we only need to consider MCs with which the semantic chance of success is one: \begin{definition} An NBW $\N$ is qualitative good-for-MDPs (QGFM) if, for all finite MDPs $\M$ with initial state $s_0$ and $\mathrm{PSem}_{\N}^{\M}(s_0) = 1$, $\mathrm{PSyn}_{\N}^{\M}(s_0) = 1$ holds. \end{definition}
+The definition of QGFM is similar to GFM but we only need to consider MCs with which the semantic chance of success is one: \begin{defi} An NBW $\N$ is qualitative good-for-MDPs (QGFM) if, for all finite MDPs $\M$ with initial state $s_0$ and $\mathrm{PSem}_{\N}^{\M}(s_0) = 1$, $\mathrm{PSyn}_{\N}^{\M}(s_0) = 1$ holds. \end{defi}